Model-based Clustering with Missing Not At Random Data: Numerical experiments on synthetic data

-To compare the methods presented above, we consider a Gaussian mixture with three components having unequal proportions ($\pi_1=0.5$, $\pi_2=\pi_3=0.25$) and independent variables:
+We consider a Gaussian mixture with three components having unequal proportions ($\pi_1=0.5$, $\pi_2=\pi_3=0.25$) and independent variables:

-with $\epsilon_{ij} \sim \mathcal{N}(0,1)$ the noise term, $\varphi_{k} \in \{0,1\}^d$ and $\delta>0$. \replace{}{Thus, each entry $y_{ij}$ follows a Gaussian distribution with variance $1$ and mean $\delta\sum_{k=1}^3 \varphi_{kj}z_{ik}$.
+with $\epsilon_{ij} \sim \mathcal{N}(0,1)$ the noise term, $\varphi_{k} \in \{0,1\}^d$ and $\delta>0$. {Thus, each entry $y_{ij}$ follows a Gaussian distribution with variance $1$ and mean $\delta\sum_{k=1}^3 \varphi_{kj}z_{ik}$.
 The values of $\varphi_{kj}$ are arbitrary chosen and highlight the interations between the variable $j$ and the class membership $k$.
 This formulation allows to control, in any scenario, the theoretical rate of misclassification through the value of $\delta$ (and hence the theoretical ARI).} We introduce missing values with a MNAR model \eqref{eq:meca}, using a probit link function and control the rates of missingness through the value of $\psi_k$.
 For each experiment, the values of $\delta$, $\psi$ and $\phi$ are given in Appendix \ref{app:tab}.
-All the simulations have been performed for a theoretical rate of misclassification of $10\%$\footnote{In Appendix \ref{sec:app_xp}, we also provide the experiments for a theoretical rate of misclassification of 15\%.
-Same conclusions hold. } and a theoretical missing rate in the whole dataset of 30$\%$.
+When not specified, the simulations have been performed for a theoretical rate of misclassification of $10\%$ and a theoretical missing rate in the whole dataset of 30$\%$.

-For each MNAR setting, we assess \replace{}{the clustering performance through} the consistency of the partition, {by computing the ARI between the true partition $Z$ and the estimated one, given by $\hat{Z}^{\mathrm{MAP}}=\{{z}_{ik}^{\mathrm{MAP}}(\hat{\theta})\}_{i,k} \in \mathbb{R}^{n\times K}$ in \eqref{eq:zikMAP}. } We consider $d=6$ variables and we vary the number of observations $n=100,250,500$.
-In Figure \ref{fig:xp1}, as expected, considering the mechanism always gives better results than using the MCAR model, especially for models with many parameters and larger sample sizes (as the MNAR$yz$, MNAR$\tyk\tzj$, MNAR$\tyk z$, MNAR$y\tzj$ settings for $n=250$ and $n=500$).
-Finally, consistency seems satisfactory in each scenario, indicating that our tuning parameters for the algorithm (starting values, stopping rules) are quite suitable.
-The computation times for these numerical experiments (see Figure \ref{fig:comptime} and \ref{fig:xp1_MNARz} in Appendix \ref{sec:app_xp}) \replace{}{differ a lot between} settings using the EM algorithm (MCAR, MNAR$z$, MNAR$\tzj$) and the ones requiring the SEM algorithm (MNAR$\tyall$), the latter being expansively time-consuming.

-We also illustrate in Appendix \ref{sec:app_xp} (Figure \ref{fig:xp1_MNARz}) the findings of Theorem \ref{propo:MAR.MNARz}, by comparing the EM algorithm coded by us considering MCAR or MNAR$z$ data with the SEM algorithm of the \textbf{RMixtComp} package \citep{biernacki2015model} considering MCAR data and using the augmented data matrix ($Y|C$).
-As expected, both approaches give similar results.